viktoriaschuster/intro_to_pytorch/README.md

 ### Tensors

-THE data structure in machine learning is the so-called Tensor.
-It is a structure that is very similar to numpy arrays, but they can be used on GPUs.
+Temsors are THE data structure in machine learning.
+A tensor is a structure very similar to a numpy array, but it can be used on GPUs.
 And GPUs we really need if we don't want to get old waiting ...

 You can create tensors from: numpy arrays, ...